Need Help? Give us a call.

 1 (800) 345-3452

-1099s and W2s are different tax forms used to deduct payroll taxes on different types of employees.
+1099 and W2s are the different tax forms used to deduct payroll taxes on different types of employees.
 1099 employees are self-employed independent contractors.
 They receive pay in accord with the terms of their contract and get a 1099 form to report income on their tax return.
-In contrast, a W2 employee is entitled to a regular wage and employee benefits such as sick leave.
+A W2 employee receives a regular wage and employee benefits.
 The employer withholds income taxes from the employee’s paycheck and has a significant degree of control over the employee’s work.

 Managing human resources is one of the most challenging aspects of running a small business.
 Without a dedicated HR team, it falls to you to handle onboarding, payroll administration, employee relationships, and other vital HR tasks.
 In addition to the time cost of these responsibilities, you also need to account for the monetary costs of staffing—which, depending on your industry, can eat up between 40% and 80% of your company’s budget!

 Given this expense, many small business owners consider whether to hire a 1099 vs. W2 employee for certain positions.
 Hiring 1099 workers—or independent contractors as they are more commonly known—can help you cut back on costs and legal responsibilities.

 There are major differences between these two types of workers, and classifying them properly with the IRS is important.
 Otherwise, you could face penalties from the IRS, or even a lawsuit against your business.
 For this reason, we recommend getting the assistance of an employment attorney when classifying workers.

 Aside from the legal issues, there are advantages and disadvantages both to hiring employees and independent contractors.
 You want to make the right choice for your business.
 Here, we’ll give you the lay of the land, including the characteristics of 1099 vs. W2, a 1099 employee vs. a W2 employee, when to hire which, and specific examples that you can apply to your small business.